-If you are an employee and injured on the job in New Jersey, you have rights under the laws of the State of New Jersey.
+If you are injured on the job in New Jersey, you have rights under the laws of the state.
 Your rights include compensation from your employer for past and future medical expenses, lost wages and pain and suffering.
 In order to promptly and properly receive compensation for your injury from your employer, there are several important initial steps that every injured employee should understand.

 As a starting point, the following is a quick summary of basic rights and information that you should be immediately aware of following any work related injury.

 Injured on the Job in New Jersey?
-You are Entitled to Compensation from Employer
+You Are Entitled to Compensation.

-When personal injury is caused to an employee by accident arising out of and in the course of the employee’s employment, the employee is entitled to receive compensation from his employer.
-N.J.S.A.
-34:15-1.
+When personal injury is caused to an employee by accident arising in the course of the employee’s employment, the employee is entitled to receive compensation from his employer.
 In New Jersey, an injured employee may be compensated for that injury regardless of his or her fault.
 Intentional injuries by the employee, however, fall outside the scope of the Workers’ Compensation Act.

-Your employer (not you) is required to provide the injured employee such medical, surgical and other treatment and hospital service as is necessary to cure and relieve the worker of the effects of the work related injury.
-N.J.S.A.
-34:15-15.
+Your employer (not you) is required to provide such medical, surgical and other treatment and hospital service as is necessary to cure and relieve the effects of your work related injury.
+(N.J.S.A.
+34:15-15).

-When the workplace injury results in a permanent disability to the injured employee, benefits are payable to the employee based on a percentage of the employee’s permanent disability.
+When the workplace injury results in a permanent disability, benefits are payable to the employee based on a percentage of the employee’s permanent disability.
 The percentage of disability can range from 1% to 100%.

-Unknown to most of the public is the fact that your homeowners’ insurance policy may under certain circumstances provide coverage should someone working at your home have such a workplace injury.
-For further information, please contact the attorneys at Puff & Cockerill.
+Unknown to most of the public is the fact that your homeowners’ insurance policy may, under certain circumstances, provide coverage should someone working at your home incur such a workplace injury.
+For further information about worker injuries in your home, please contact the attorneys at Puff & Cockerill.

 If you are injured on the job in New Jersey, you deserve to know your rights and receive proper medical attention.
-There are many different sections of the New Jersey Workers’ Compensation Statute.
-Some sections may apply to your case, while others may not.
+There are many different sections of the New Jersey Workers’ Compensation Statute, and some sections may apply to your case and others may not.